Earl Stadtman Investigator Frequently Asked Questions

 - Q: How should I have letters of recommendation sent to the website?

 A: At the application website, you will be asked to submit contact information for your references, including e-mail addresses.
 An e-mail will then be sent to each recommender automatically, with instructions.
+Please note that these automated e-mails sometimes end up in junk mail boxes, so you should alert your references when you submit your application.

 - Q: Can one send in more than three letters of recommendation?